 - Weak and vague intentions bolster this fear by failing to give you a clear path to follow, it leaves you unable to make a decision and second-guessing your actions.

-- You then use distractions to regulate your fear, falsely believing it's better that people think you lack the necessary effort than the necessary ability.
+- You then use distractions to regulate your fear, falsely believing it's better than people thinking you lack the necessary effort than the necessary ability.

 Then on top of this, you also fear the unknown, the darkness and the uncertainty that the future holds.
 All of this only adds to your reluctance to complete a task or action that would take you closer to your goals.